troclaux/notes/networking.md

   - OPTIONS: used to describe the communication options available for the target resource

 - HTTP status codes:
+  - 1xx: informational
+  - 2xx: success
     - 200 OK: The request was successful, and the server is returning the requested data
+  - 3xx: redirection
     - 301 Moved Permanently: The requested resource has been moved to a new URL
+  - 4xx: client error
     - 400 Bad Request: The server could not understand the request due to invalid syntax
     - 401 Unauthorized: The request requires authentication, and the client has not provided valid credentials
     - 404 Not Found: The requested resource could not be found on the server
+  - 5xx: server error
     - 500 Internal Server Error: server encountered an unexpected condition that prevented it from fulfilling the request

 example of HTTP request